nniinima/rock_paper_scissors/README.md

-This is a rock paper scissors game.
+Rock paper scissors project from The Odin Project curriculum.

+Practiced JavaScript and DOM manipulation and experimented on CSS.